ICCAT/nswo-mse/README.md

 in this Google Sheet as they are proposed by the SWO Group.

 All users have Edit privileges.
-Details and/or proposed MPs/performance metrics as they are discussed.
+Details and/or proposed MPs/performance metrics to be added as they are discussed/agreed upon.

 ## Bug Reports
 Please report bugs and other issues relating to the code using the